Shahil-Patel/JuliaSet/README.md

 # JuliaSet
-Repository containing a Java Based Julia Set Fractal creator.
+Repository containing my Java Based Julia Set Fractal creator.
 Utilizies Java's JPanel library to allow user to change various aspects of a base Julia Set Fractal and to display the resulting equation.